feihong/pyro-paddlers/pages/race-guide.md

 ## Checklist

-- Find our tent located at ???
+- Find our tent located at site 33
 - Warmup
 - Captain determines lineup for first race
 - Do syncing drill